en

 Open Analytics Framework Authentication

-Figure 3.3: Input Field for UES URL in OAF Authentication
+Figure 3.3: Input Fields in OAF Authentication

 Figure 3.4: Authentication completion confirmed as successful